MontealegreLuis/php-testing-tools/ui/web/README.md

-# Ewallet Web Application
+# eWallet Web Application

-The following commands are meant to be run from the `dev` container in this folder.
+The following commands are meant to be run from the `dev` container in this directory.

 ```bash
 $ cd ui/web